 Album Cover Outtakes to be auctioned in London

 For information: Email: email@example.com | Tel:020 3291 2835

-The original idea was conceived by Paul McCartney, he sketched out an idea of the cover for Macmillan who recreated the sketch into print.
-Holding up the traffic, local police gave Macmillan ten minutes to photograph the Fab Four walking back and forth across the now famous zebra crossing on the morning of 8th August 1969.
+On 8th August 1969 Macmillan, a close friend of John Lennon and Yoko Ono, climbed a ladder in the middle of Abbey Road and in the next ten minutes took six photographs of the Fab Four walking back and forth across a zebra crossing.
 The fifth of his six shots, selected by Paul McCartney, would become the album cover for the Beatles' last-recorded album and one of pop music's most famous and recreated images.

-The Photographs & Photobooks sale was held at Dreweatts & Bloomsbury Auctions saleroom in London's Mayfair on Friday 21st November.
+The Photographs & Photobooks sale will be held at Dreweatts & Bloomsbury Auctions saleroom in London's Mayfair on Friday 21st November.
 The full catalogue will be available to view and download at www.bloomsburyauctions.com

 Dreweatts & Bloomsbury Auctions are a UK 'top 5' auctioneer of fine art and collectibles.
 As part of Stanley Gibbons we are the only UK stock-exchange listed firm of auctioneers and occupy the same stable as coin specialists Baldwin's, and Frasers Autograph's.
 Established in 1759, we have the broadest and most regular calendar of specialist catalogued sales in the industry, numbering over 150 per annum, and provide vendors and buyers alike access to market-leading specialist advice in any number of collecting fields.
 We operate from salerooms in Donnington Priory (near Newbury), London's Mayfair, Bristol and Godalming.